Untitled design (43)

 A lot of brands focus heavily on their on-site reputation rather than considering off-site reputation and how Google (and other brands) might see it.
 By keeping an eye on how your reputation is viewed externally you can be more aware of any external review sites or news publications that might be speaking about you.
 In addition, you’ll gain an understanding of how your audience may see your brand when they encounter it for the first time.

-Over the last few months I’ve spoken at length at a number of conferences about the concept of E-A-T and how important it is with regards to Google’s Quality Rater Guidelines.
-We can see this expressed within the guidelines in section 3.1, which discusses general Page Quality Rater Guidelines:
+Over the last few months I’ve spoken at length at a number of conferences about the concept of E-E-A-T and how important it is with regards to Google’s Quality Rater Guidelines.
+We can see this expressed within the guidelines in section 3.4, which discusses E-E-A-T specifically:

 Source: Google’s Quality Rater Guidelines

-So if you haven’t got to grips with the concept of E-A-T, or perhaps you’re missing a few pieces of the puzzle, now is a great time to pull all of this together.
-If, in particular, external linking is one area you want to improve you can read here more about the value of external link building in E-A-T
+So if you haven’t got to grips with the concept of E-E-A-T, or perhaps you’re missing a few pieces of the puzzle, now is a great time to pull all of this together.
+If, in particular, external linking is one area you want to improve you can read here more about the value of external link building in E-E-A-T

 4. Crawl, Indexation & Internal Linking